nuagenetworks/nuage-metroae-config/README.md

 ### Template Class

-The Template class is a read-only class which provides information about a template that was read in via the TemplateStore.
+The `Template` class is a read-only class which provides information about a template that was read in via the `TemplateStore`.

 from nuage_metroae_config.template import Template